Click on the red buttons in each room to find out more about the products (click the white cross in the box that appears to return to the page)

 Step 2 helps you think about how this might work in your house and step 3 will tell you how you can get telecare for your home.

-View the video - Telecare can be a life-saver - help at the end of the telephone line.
+Carers UK have created a video you can watch showing how Telecare can be a life-saver.
+Help is at the end of the telephone line.

 Pressing just one little red button could save a life.
 There's a world of technological devices which automatically help to look after elderly or incapacitated people in North Lincolnshire